Ulster Covenant: The Declaration (for women)

 We, whose names are underwritten, women of Ulster, and loyal subjects of our gracious King, being firmly persuaded that Home Rule would be disastrous to our Country, desire to associate ourselves with the men of Ulster in their uncompromising opposition to the Home Rule Bill now before Parliament, whereby it is proposed to drive Ulster out of her cherished place in the Constitution of the United Kingdom, and to place her under the domination and control of a Parliament in Ireland.

 Praying that from this calamity God will save Ireland, we hereto subscribe our names.

 Demographics

 The majority of the signatories of the Covenant were from Ulster, although the signing was also attended by several thousand southern unionists.

 Acknowledging this, Carson paid tribute to "my own fellow citizens from Dublin, from Wicklow, from Clare [and], yes, from Cork, rebel Cork, who are now holding the hand of Ulster", to cheers from the crowd.

 Robert James Stewart, a Presbyterian from Drum, County Monaghan, and the grandfather of Heather Humphreys, the former Minister for the Arts, Heritage and the Gaeltacht in the Republic of Ireland, was one of around 6,000 signatories in County Monaghan, where one quarter of the population was Protestant before the establishment of the Irish Free State.
 Almost 18,000 people signed either the Covenant or the Declaration in County Donegal.
+Along with Cavan, Monaghan and Donegal were the three Ulster counties that did not transfer into the new Northern Ireland.